Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

 \section{3D Neural Stylization}

-\textbf{Definition.} 3D neural stylization refers to the application of neural stylization techniques to modify the visual appearance and aesthetic characteristics of pre-existing 3D digital representations.
-This process involves leveraging neural networks and associated stylization algorithms to manipulate the visual and geometric attributes such as color, texture, and shape of the 3D models.
-3D neural stylization facilitates the automatic generation of visually stylized renditions of 3D digital content, offering new avenues for creative expression and visual design in the field of computer graphics.

-To fuse 3D representation with a new style, it is necessary to consider two important factors: 3D geometry preservation and style transformation.
-Similar to visual style transfer, we focus on image-based and text-based 3D neural stylization methods.
-Most methods rely on existing large pre-trained models (e.g., VGG and CLIP) for zero-shot feature extraction, and do not require any extra 3D data pre-training.
-Compared to pre-trained 3D feature extractors on 3D data (e.g., voxels \cite{wu20153d}, meshes \cite{masci2015geodesic}, point clouds \cite{qi2017pointnet, zhao2021point}), imagery and textual pre-trained models are widely accessible, and they are well-known for multi-level visual patterns and semantic feature extraction.

-In this section, we first introduce a taxonomy for neural stylization and give an example of the categorization of existing 3D neural stylization methods.
-In the subsequent sections, we will introduce state-of-the-art 3D neural stylization techniques on diverse 3D representations, such as mesh, volumetric data, point clouds, and implicit fields, focusing on transforming appearance and/or geometry stylization.
-Finally, we summarize and analyze techniques in depth for 3D neural stylization.
+In this section, we first establish a taxonomy for neural stylization and give an example of the categorization of selected 3D neural stylization methods (Sec.~\ref{sec:3d_style_tax}).
+In the subsequent sections, we will discuss state-of-the-art 3D neural stylization techniques on diverse 3D representations, such as meshes (Sec.~\ref{sec:3d_style_mesh}), neural fields (Sec.~\ref{sec:3d_style_neural_field}), volumetric data (Sec.~\ref{sec:3d_style_volume}), point clouds (Sec.~\ref{sec:3d_style_point}), and implicit shapes (Sec.~\ref{sec:3d_style_implicit_shape}).
+We then discuss a set of guidelines for practical implementations of 3D stylization (Sec.~\ref{sec:practical}).